robotics-4-all/dFlow/README.md

 ### Triggers

-A **Trigger** initializes a dialogue flow.
-It can be a user expression or *Intent* or an external *Event*.
+A **Trigger** initializes a dialogue flow and is either a user expression, or so called *Intent*, or an external *Event*.

 `Trigger: Intent | Event;`

 #### Intents

-For an assistant to recognize what a user is saying no matter how the user phrases their message, we need to provide example messages the assistant can learn from.
-We group these examples according to the idea or the goal the message is expressing, which is called the **Intent**.
-Each intent has a few examples that consist of strings, references to Trainable Entities (TE), to Synonyms (S), and to Pretrained Entities (PE).
+In a given user message, the thing that a user is trying to achieve or accomplish (e,g., greeting, ask for information) is called an **Intent**.
+An intent has a group of example user phrases with which an NLU model is trained, that consist of strings, references to Trainable Entities (TE), to Synonyms (S), and to Pretrained Entities (PE).
 Regarding the PEs, users can also give example words inside the brackets apart from the entity category (e.g., `PE:PERSON["John"]`).

 ```
 Intent: